-We want to inform you of the proactive steps Buddy Pegs is taking to ensure families feel safe during our classes and programs.
 We are taking the concerns regarding COVID-19 seriously and doing all we can to ensure health and safety for our participants.
 To that end, we are:

 We are committed to keeping your family safe and will continue to promote practices that help keep our kids and community healthy.

 However, we are planning to continue holding our outdoor classes according to guidelines developed by health experts.
 At this time we feel that our small class sizes and outdoor classroom environment can be safely managed to help keep kids active and engaged once restrictions on public gatherings are eased.

 We will continue to adjust our programming and practices as this situation continues to unfold and hope that you will reach out to us with any questions or concerns.